Network-Error Correcting Codes using Small Fields: Abstract

 \section{Abstract}

-Recently, Ebrahimi and Fragouli proposed an algorithm to construct scalar network codes using small fields (and vector network codes of small lengths) satisfying multicast constraints in a given single-source, acyclic network.
-The contribution of this paper is two fold.
-Primarily, we extend the scalar network coding algorithm of Ebrahimi and Fragouli (henceforth referred to as the EF algorithm) to block network-error correction.
 Existing construction algorithms of block network-error correcting codes require a rather large field size, which grows with the size of the network and the number of sinks, and thereby can be prohibitive in large networks.
-We give an algorithm which, starting from a given network-error correcting code, can obtain another network code using a small field, with the same error correcting capability as the original code.
-Our secondary contribution is to modify the EF Algorithm itself.
-The major step in the EF algorithm is to find a least degree irreducible polynomial which is coprime to another large degree polynomial.
-We suggest an alternate method to compute this coprime polynomial, which is faster than the brute force method in the work of Ebrahimi and Fragouli.
+In this work, we give an algorithm which, starting from a given network-error correcting code, can obtain another network code using a small field, with the same error correcting capability as the original code.
+An algorithm for designing network codes using small field sizes proposed recently by Ebrahimi and Fragouli can be seen as a special case of our algorithm.
+The major step in our algorithm is to find a least degree irreducible polynomial which is coprime to another large degree polynomial.
+We utilize the algebraic properties of finite fields to implement this step so that it becomes much faster than the brute-force method.
+As a result the algorithm given by Ebrahimi and Fragouli is also quickened.